carltheperson/advanced-js-objects/chapters/chapter-5.md

 ![Prototype chain unique properties](../images/prototype-unique.png)

 The answer is all of them.
-Property X exists directly on Object A and Property- Y and Z exist in its prototype chain.
+Property X exists directly on Object A and Property Y and Z exist in its prototype chain.

 What if the same property key exists multiple places in a prototype chain?
 Which property value will be returned when Property X is accessed on Object A below?